It’s budget season and I thought this update should be focused on what we’re seeing in terms of GOP policy priorities and budget proposals.

 We even passed a bill saying public schools should start displaying “In God We Trust’ because it is the country’s national motto.
 Does anyone remember how nationalism/fascism began in 1930’s Germany?
 Are we the same people who gasped at the idea of religious fundamentalism overtaking people in the middle east?
 Religious freedom is guaranteed by the US constitution.
 But how can we be free to choose our religion if the state has already done it for us?
 This religion-based nationalism is not godly.
 It’s exactly what it has always been – a tool of control/persecution.
 My religious beliefs are a protected freedom.
 This overreach is ignorant of the founding principles and their origins.

-All knowledgeable House finance predictions are that we will not feel the aftermath of the governor’s current budget decisions on our educational institutions until after he makes his exit from the corner office.
+All knowledgeable House finance predictions are that we will not feel the aftermath of the governor’s current budget decisions on our educational institutions until 2023.
 His party is touting a one-time, 100 million dollar forgiveness of SWEPT (Statewide Education Property Tax) in 2023 that they say will bring local property tax relief.
 This is in response to the property tax relief (that didn’t need to be paid back) that Democrats put into our budget for the 2020/2021 budget.
-The Republican budget writers forget to mention it will be made up from other general funds and in the first year of the next Governor’s term, the Education Trust Fund (funded by SWEPT) will start out with a gaping $100,000,000 hole that taxpayers will have to fill.
+The Republican budget writers forget to mention that their cut will be made up from other general funds and in the first year of the next Governor’s term, the Education Trust Fund (funded by SWEPT) will start out with a gaping hole that taxpayers will have to fill.
 I really take exception to the game Sununu and GOP members of the House/Senate play with taxes.
 They dig us into a financial hole without regard for the benefits of consistency and fiscal management.
 They lied to voters about Democrats raising an income tax, when they were referring to our proposal for 12 weeks of Paid Family Medical Leave, for all workers; it was technically a payroll deduction, like Workers Comp Insurance, but it went to the worker to create security when illness hits, not the state.
 There is no such thing as a free lunch, but Democrats are trying to improve the stability of workers at a time when benefits and wages are at all time lows for the vast majority.
 The GOP response is: no response.

 Sununu’s budget asked for a reduction of 88 heads from the Department of Health and Human Services and although that seemed like a lot, the House Finance Committee chairs decided to cut an additional 244 jobs, without any analysis.
 A total of 332 DHHS jobs cut, over the objections of Commissioner Shibonette, who made the Governor look so good during the COVID19 crisis.
 Chairman Jesse Edwards told the shocked DHHS Commissioner during a hearing where she said she couldn’t meet those cuts that he never met an army officer who agreed to fewer men.
 I’m sure she was comforted to hear his musings.
 But, this is no way to manage state government.